joecullin/aoc2022/journal.md

 Same thing today: there was one type of op that took 2 cycles, and the first cycle was effectively a no-op.
 So I just inserted that as an extra no-op while reading the input.

+This allowed me to keep the main processing code a bit simpler and easier to understand.

 ---
 ## Day 8